 Tests and Vaccinations

-Your child will have been given a number of vaccines during his 6-month checkup, and the next set of vaccination will be scheduled only after he becomes a year old.
-However, do check up with your paediatrician to know more about the vaccination schedule– he might prescribe a meningitis vaccine or a flu shot if he thinks that your baby is at risk of contracting the disease.
+Your child will have been given a number of vaccines during his 6-month checkup, and the next set of vaccinations will be scheduled only after he becomes a year old.
+However, do check up with your paediatrician to know more about the vaccination schedule – a meningitis vaccine or a flu shot might be prescribed, if the doctor thinks that your baby is at risk of contracting the disease.

 Games and Activities

 Controlled movements are all the rage at this period, so encourage your child to wave and clap as much as possible.
-This helps develop the motor skills of the child and also helps strengthen the muscles of his body.
-You can play simple games of pointing and waving with your child, as a fun, bonding exercise.
+This helps develop the motor skills and strengthen the muscles of the child.
+You can play simple games of pointing and waving with your baby as a fun, bonding exercise.

-This is also the period when your child becomes a keen listener- noises and sounds delight him more than you think.
-So you can play simple noise association games with him, by banging utensils or dropping squeaky toys onto the floor, and even let him explore the various sounds around him.
-Also, talk to him as much as possible.
+This is also the period when your child becomes a keen listener: noises and sounds delight him more than you think!
+You can play simple noise association games with him, by banging utensils or dropping squeaky toys onto the floor.
+Let him explore various sounds around him.
+Also, you should talk to him as much as possible.
 His first words will most likely be a word that is uttered a lot, and in most cases, it will be ‘no’.
-‘Mama’ and ‘dada ‘ are possible alternatives, too.
+‘Mama’ and ‘dada’ are possible alternatives, too.